ali-nazari/ali-nazari/README.md

 ### In the name of God, the Most Gracious, the Most Merciful

-- 🔭 <b>Ali Nazari</b> is a Senior Research Assistant in 👯 Image Processing (IPL) Laboratory, [Faculty of Computer Science and Engineering](http://en.sbu.ac.ir/Faculties/ComputerEngineering/Pages/default.aspx),  Shahid Beheshti University, Tehran, Iran
+- 🔭 <b>Ali Nazari</b> is a Senior Research Assistant in 👯 the Image Processing Laboratory (IPL) , [Faculty of Computer Science and Engineering](http://en.sbu.ac.ir/Faculties/ComputerEngineering/Pages/default.aspx),  Shahid Beheshti University, Tehran, Iran

 - 📫💛 How to reach me:
    - ali.nazari.ir@gmail.com